jxmavs/hCONDEL/README.md

 other_scripts/build_barcode_table/plasmid_seq_analyze_cleaned.sh is the main script.

 ## Preprocess read data
-See other_scripts/get_counts for scripts used to process read data to generate count files. rep_barcode_associate_full_dataset.sh is the main script.
+See other_scripts/get_counts for scripts used to process read data to generate count files.

+other_scripts/get_counts/rep_barcode_associate_full_dataset.sh is the main script.

 ## Generate processed data
 After generating the initial count data, to generate the processed data (DESeq2 fold changes/p-values), see other_scripts/get_deseq2_data/run_deseq2.r